Acura MDX: 2017 MDX Sport Hybrid (YD7)

 The MDX Sport Hybrid (YD7) powered by a 3.0-liter SOHC V6, 7-speed dual-clutch, 1.3 kWh lithium-ion battery gasoline hybrid producing 321 hp and 289 lbft was added to the lineup.
 The front wheels are powered by the engine and a single electric motor, and the rear wheels are powered by two electric motors.
 The Sport Hybrid comes as standard with the SH-AWD system, Acura's Active Damper System and the Integrated Dynamics System with a SPORT+ mode.
 Sales commenced in April 2017 for the 2017 model year and was available in Technology and Advanced packages.

 For 2018 model year, the MDX features a redesigned dual-screen user interface (ODMD 2.0) with more intuitive menus and command structures complemented by a 7-inch capacitive touchscreen (previously resistive type) with a 30% faster response time, which support for Apple CarPlay™ and Android Auto™ compatibility as standard.

 During the 2018 New York International Auto Show, alongside the debut of the third generation RDX, Acura announced the introduction of the A-Spec appearance package for the 2019 model year.
-Available only with SH-AWD system, features a exclusive 20-inch Shark Grey aluminum alloy wheels wrapped in low profile 265/45-series tires.
+Available only with SH-AWD system, features an exclusive 20-inch Shark Grey aluminum alloy wheels wrapped in low profile 265/45-series tires.
 An aggressive new front fascia, body-color lower sills, larger-diameter exhaust finishers, as well as gloss-black and dark chrome trim for the headlights, grille, window surround and rear tailgate spoiler.
 Interior enhancements feature sport seats trimmed in rich red or black leather with black Alcantara™ inserts, high-contrast stitching, unique A-Spec gauges, sport pedals, Alcantara door inserts, gloss-black trim, a thicker-rimmed A-Spec-badged steering wheel with paddle shifters, and an exclusive A-Spec door step garnish.

 On all 2019 models, the 9-speed automatic transmission was enhanced for smoother and more fluid acceleration feel.
 Driver and front passenger seats feature 4-way power lumbar adjustments as standard, while the Technology and Entertainment packages receive an updated second-row seat configuration, allowing easy passage to the third row.
 The MDX with Advance package was available with Acura's Active Damper System (ADS), previously available only on the MDX Sport Hybrid.
 And new 20-inch aluminum alloy wheels design gained a half-inch in width (up from 8.0 inches) and shod with wider 265/45-series tires (up from 245/50).